 The Bushfire Management Overlay (BMO) is established under the Victorian Planning Provisions, mapping developed by the State government and administered by local government identifies land in Victoria that may be at risk from bushfire.
 Land identified as BMO in the local planning scheme may require a planning permit to develop or subdivide.
-In 2017 there was an increase of almost 500 properties making the total of 2,490 properties that fall within the BMO.
+In Knox there are 2,490 properties that fall within the BMO.